-I'm currently based in Boston, MA, USA, and specializing as a freelance orchestral & choral soloist.
+I'm currently based in the Boston area, and specialize as a freelance orchestral & choral soloist.
 As you'll see, however, I have extensive experience in opera and recitals as well.
-I teach voice and Alexander Technique at Wellesley College and privately.
-I'm also available for Alexander Technique workshops and voice masterclasses.
+I teach voice and Alexander Technique privately in Needham, and I'm also available for Alexander Technique workshops and voice masterclasses.
 I hope you find your visit to my website enjoyable and informative.

 Richard Dyer, Boston Globe

 As the elusive Mélisande, Andrea Matthews bound her expressive delivery of the words into exquisitely colored musical phrases carried on a seamless legato.